kyletyler/RayTracer/README.md

     - vec3 class
     - Simple camera
     - Materials (diffuse, metal, clear)
-    - Generates and renders a random scene of spheres with different sizes and materials.
+    - Generates and renders a random scene of spheres with different sizes and materials